cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/3-Organizations.md

 - **Member:** Can see the projects, runs, and keys.
 - **Admin:** Can also invite, edit and delete users.
 - **Owner:** Can also transfer or delete projects.
-Can delete the organization.
+Can delete and edit the organization.

 ***